Sima Ling: Works

 There is a strong link between Sima Ling and Huang Yi.
 Readers can find many similarities between Huang Yi's novels and Sima Ling's.
-As Huang Yi published many novels and became very popular only after Sima's death, it is obvious that Huang Yi was overwhelmingly influenced by Sima, though it is not well known to readers.
+As Huang Yi published many novels and became very popular only after Sima's death, it is safe to say that Huang Yi was most likely influenced by Sima, though it is not well known to readers.
 From this aspect, we can see that Sima is very creative.

 Ni Kuang, a popular Hong Kong Wuxia and Science-fiction writer, claimed that he learnt writing from Sima.